A dreich day on Sinclair Bay.

 Near my b&b in the old part by the harbour was a building – Telford House, further research shows that the famous engineer and architect Thomas Telford designed the area, Lower Pulteneytown, and harbour which allowed the herring industry to flourish from the beginning of the 19th century.

-Wick is also in the Guiness Book of Records for having the shortest street in the world.
+Wick is also in the Guinness Book of Records for having the shortest street in the world.
 Ebenezer Place is just 6ft 9in long.
 The street is one end of the Mackays Hotel built in 1883 by Alexander Sinclair who returned to Scotland having made his fortune in America.

 Nonetheless I can’t say I was sorry to leave Wick, maybe I’m being harsh.